metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

 - `effect` (String) Effect indicates the taint effect to match.
-Empty means match all taint effects.
-When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
+Empty means match all taint effects.When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
 - `key` (String) Key is the taint key that the toleration applies to.
-Empty means match all taint keys.
-If the key is empty, operator must be Exists; this combination means to match all values and all keys.
+Empty means match all taint keys.If the key is empty, operator must be Exists; this combination means to match all values and all keys.
-- `operator` (String) Operator represents a key's relationship to the value.
-Valid operators are Exists and Equal.
-Defaults to Equal.
-Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
+- `operator` (String) Operator represents a key's relationship to the value.Valid operators are Exists and Equal.
+Defaults to Equal.Exists is equivalent to wildcard for value, so that a pod cantolerate all taints of a particular category.
-- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
-By default, it is not set, which means tolerate the taint forever (do not evict).
-Zero and negative values will be treated as 0 (evict immediately) by the system.
+- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must beof effect NoExecute, otherwise this field is ignored) tolerates the taint.
+By default,it is not set, which means tolerate the taint forever (do not evict).
+Zero andnegative values will be treated as 0 (evict immediately) by the system.
-- `value` (String) Value is the taint value the toleration matches to.
-If the operator is Exists, the value should be empty, otherwise just a regular string.
+- `value` (String) Value is the taint value the toleration matches to.If the operator is Exists, the value should be empty, otherwise just a regular string.